jmartinkova/guide/docs/application/projects/list/detail/settings.rst

 Project Template
 ================

-We can use the project as a :ref:`project template<project-template>`.
+We can use the project as a :ref:`project template<project-templates>`.
 If we enable this option, researchers can use it when creating a new project :ref:`from project template<from-project-template>`.
 Note that we also need to make it visible for other logged-in users in :ref:`sharing<sharing>` settings.

 ..
 NOTE::